See that toothy maw there? That's only one of its tongues.note Okay, they exagerrate the size a fair bit

 Played with in the second movie.
 The Shriekers are smaller and considerably more fragile than the Graboids they mutated from, and are easier to fire at since they're above the ground.
 However, they're also far more numerous and, in that particular situation, Burt had stocked up on low ammo, high impact weapons expecting to deal with Graboids, which results in him burning through his ammo rather quickly once the Shriekers show up.

 Notably, Shiekers seem to be a combination of both remarkably stupid yet incredibly smart.
-They attack anything that's hot enough to be alive, resulting in them assaulting a radio tower and shredding the electronics within and ripping up the engines of cars.
+They attack anything that's hot enough to be alive, resulting in them assaulting a radio tower and shredding the electronics within, as well as ripping up the engines of cars.
 In Grady's own words, "You mean they've been acting so smart because they're so stupid?"
-At the same time, they're clever enough to prepare ambushes like the one that Burt stumbled into (and apparently the one that killed Pedro), they formed a living ladder to get to the humans on top of the oil tower, and once they were trapped inside the garage they seemed to understand the only way to get out would be to produce enough of themselves to batter down the doors and walls.
+At the same time, they're clever enough to prepare ambushes like the one that Burt stumbled into (and apparently the one that killed Pedro) and they formed a living ladder to get to the humans on top of the oil tower.

 Though a single graboid is always a threat, in a way this seems to apply to the entire series.
-Each movie introducing a new form, with the previous movies being more common.
-Culminating in the fourth movie, in which most of the movie involves fighting the form before the "first", with a classic graboid as the final enemy, in the same way the new forms were introduced in the previous films.
+Each movie introduces a new form, with the previous forms becoming more common.
+With the exception of the forth movie which doesn't introduce any new forms and deals entirely with the original Graboid.

 Or possibly it being smart enough to catch on that pursuing humans too relentlessly will get it blown up, too.
-Considering how many monsters get blown up in both the film and the series and how smart Graboids are, it's quite likely he simply considers animals easier to catch than humans.
+Considering how many monsters get blown up in both the films and the series and how smart Graboids are, it's quite likely he simply considers animals easier prey than humans.

 Magic Bullets: Averted.
 Bullets behave realistically: small arms can't penetrate the ground to the Graboids, while a massive anti-tank weapon has a little too much penetrating power.